 Screening and Study Selection

 Much of the work in a review involves managing the process of title and abstract screening and study selection.
-Fortunately there are tools that facilitate this process with features to import citations, screen titles and abstracts, etc.
+Fortunately there are tools that facilitate this process with features to import citations, screen titles and abstracts, create your PRISMA diagram, etc.

 Want to learn more?
 Check out these resources: